VPAC/superlinux/supercomputingwithlinux.md

 gcc (GCC) 4.9.2
 ```

+Note that if multiple versions of the same application are loaded then it will be the last one that is loaded which will apply.
+However, if they are referenced files in previous versions it will search for those as well which can lead to some unexpected results.
+For this reason it is highly recommended that only one version of an application remains loaded at any point in time.

 `module list` : This lists all the modules which are currently loaded into the users environment.

 `module unload <modulefile>` : This removes any listed modules from the user's current environment.
 Multiple modules can be unloaded simultaneously. e.g., `module unload gcc namd`